 Senator Hans Zeiger began representing Pierce County residents in 2011, serving three terms in the state House of Representatives before 25th District voters elected him to the Washington State Senate in 2016.
 Hans represents the communities of Puyallup, Fife, Midland, Parkland, South Hill, Summit and Waller.

 Believing that the best solutions to today’s problems come from neighbors working together, Hans strives to build up our communities, not our bureaucracies.

-Zeiger serves as ranking member of the Senate Early Learning and K-12 Education Committee.
-He is also a member of the Senate Transportation Committee and a member of the Senate State Government, Tribal Relation and Elections Committee.
+Zeiger serves as ranking member of the Housing Stability & Affordability Committee and State Government, Tribal Relations & Elections Committee.
+He is also a member of the Transportation Committee and Human Services, Re-entry & Rehabilitation Committee.